joshmarinacci/mdxml-tools/examples/brain/circuitpython.md

 ### Boot

-Hold down the _boot_ button on the back of the device while plugging in the USB-C cable to your laptop.
+Hold down the __boot__ button on the back of the device while plugging in the USB-C cable to your laptop.

 ### Display

 To access the display you need to install `gc9a01`, a separate driver library, with `circup install gc9a01` then initialize it.
 Note that the touch and non-touch versions are slightly different.
-On the non-touch version reset is set to LCD_RST.
-On the touch version it is pin 13 (board.GP13), so initialize it like this:
+On the non-touch version reset is set to `LCD_RST`.
+On the touch version it is Pin 13 (`board.GP13`), so initialize it like this:

 ```python
 spi = busio.SPI(clock=board.LCD_CLK, MOSI=board.LCD_DIN)